mamontov-cpp/dukpp-03/README.md

 ClassBinding* c = new ClassBinding();
 c->addConstructor<Point>("Point");
 c->addConstructor<Point, int, int>("Point");

+// A simple method bindings
 c->addMethod("x",  bnd::from(&Point::x));
 c->addMethod("setX",  bnd::from(&Point::setX));

+// A simple methods bindings.
+Note, that those will be pushed in multimethod, so y() could be easily overloaded by another call to
+// c->addMetod("y", bnd::from(&Point::someOtherMethod))
 c->addMethod("y",  bnd::from(&Point::y));
 c->addMethod("setY",  bnd::from(&Point::setY));
+// m_x and m_y will be accessed as field
 c->addAccessor("m_x", getter::from(&Point::m_x), setter::from(&Point::m_x));
 c->addAccessor("m_y", getter::from(&Point::m_y), setter::from(&Point::m_y));